tim-learn/SHOT-plus/README.md

-# SHOT-plus
+# SHOT++

-Code for our TPAMI submission that is extended from [**Do We Really Need to Access the Source Data?
-Source Hypothesis Transfer for Unsupervised Domain Adaptation**](https://arxiv.org/abs/2002.08546).
+Code for our TPAMI submission "Source Data-absent Unsupervised Domain Adaptation through Hypothesis Transfer and Labeling Transfer" that is extended from SHOT([**Do We Really Need to Access the Source Data?
+Source Hypothesis Transfer for Unsupervised Domain Adaptation**](http://proceedings.mlr.press/v119/liang20a/liang20a.pdf)).